A scaling analysis of a cat and mouse Markov chain: The cat and mouse Markov chain

-the theorem is proved. \end{proof} The representation~\eqref{Rinv} of the invariant measure can be obtained (formally) through an iteration of the equilibrium equations~\eqref{eq:Inv}.
-Since the first coordinate of $(C_n,M_n)$ is a Markov chain with transition matrix $P$ and $\nu$ is the invariant measure for $(C_n,M_n)$, the first marginal of $\nu$ is thus equal to $\alpha \pi$ for some $\alpha>0$, i.e.
+The representation (\ref{Rinv}) of the invariant measure can be obtained (formally) through an iteration of the equilibrium equations (\ref{eqInv}).
+Since the first coordinate of $(C_n,M_n)$ is a Markov chain with transition matrix $P$ and $\nu$ is the invariant measure for $(C_n,M_n)$, the first marginal of $\nu$ is thus equal to~$\alpha\pi $ for some $\alpha>0$, that is,

 The constant $\alpha$ is in fact the total mass of $\nu$.
-In particular, from equation~\eqref{Rinv}, one gets that the quantity
+In particular, from (\ref{Rinv}), one gets that the quantity